I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprintjobcollection.md

 <p> </p>

 ## -remarks
 <p>The order of print jobs in the enumerated list is the same as the order provided by <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd162625(v=vs.85).aspx">EnumJobs</a>, which is the actual print queue order.</p>

 <p><b>IPrintJobCollection</b> also helps to make it possible to perform job management from a UWP device app or from a printer extension.
 For more information, see <a href="NULL">Job Management</a>.</p>

-<p>The order of print jobs in the enumerated list is the same as the order provided by <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd162625(v=vs.85).aspx">EnumJobs</a>, which is the actual print queue order.</p>

-<p><b>IPrintJobCollection</b> also helps to make it possible to perform job management from a UWP device app or from a printer extension.
-For more information, see <a href="NULL">Job Management</a>.</p>